 - Now, select the Large breakpoint in the Property Editor.
 Once again, you'll notice that the all the components are showing, but they are unorganized.

 - Using the square handle on the right side of the view, click and drag it to expand the width of the container.
 This will give you a better idea of what the Large view will look like in the browser.

-- Move the components around so each row has 2 Labels and 2 Text Fields on each row.
+- Move the components around so each row has two Labels and two Text Fields on each row.

-- Set each Label to be 2 columns wide and each Text Field to be 4 columns wide.
+- Set each Label to be two columns wide and each Text Field to be four columns wide.

-- Keep the Button component on its own row at the bottom and shrink it to be centerd with 4 columns.
+- Keep the Button component on its own row at the bottom and shrink it to be centered with four columns.

 - Save your project.

-- Right click on your column container and select the Launch Url.
+- Right click on your column container and select Launch Url.

 - With your Perspective Session open, stretch and shrink your browser window and you'll see the views change depending on the width of your browser.